TheOpti/frontend-masters-expert/1_javascript_the_new_hard_parts/notes.md

  async operations with lower priority (setTimeout, setInterval, setImmediate, requestAnimationFrame, I/O, UI rendering)

-[Read more on StacKOverflow - Difference between microtask and macrotask within an event loop context ](https://stackoverflow.com/questions/25915634/difference-between-microtask-and-macrotask-within-an-event-loop-context)
+[Read more on StackOverflow - Difference between microtask and macrotask within an event loop context ](https://stackoverflow.com/questions/25915634/difference-between-microtask-and-macrotask-within-an-event-loop-context)

 ## Promises

+A Promise is an object representing the eventual completion or failure of an asynchronous operation.

+A Promise is in one of these states:

+- pending: initial state, neither fulfilled nor rejected.
+- fulfilled: meaning that the operation completed successfully.
+- rejected: meaning that the operation failed.

+Features:
+- Callbacks will never be called before the completion of the current run of the JavaScript event loop.
+- Callbacks added with then() even after the success or failure of the asynchronous operation, will be called, as above.
+- Multiple callbacks may be added by calling then() several times.
+Each callback is executed one after another, in the order in which they were inserted.

 ## Iterators